RandyOrtiz/GOOP/README.md

 ## Examples

+## Sample GOOP Run with:
+1. remote subject
+2. local query
+3. remote UniProt databases
-## Sample GOOP Run with remote subject, local query, and remote UniProt databases.
-Also can be used to test GOOP installation.
+4. ...Also can be used to test GOOP installation...

 ```bash
 python GOOP.py \